Gerhard Barkhorn: World War II

 On 27 October, Barkhorn flew a further mission, escorting bombers of LG 2 to England.
 Two days later, on his 38th combat mission, Barkhorn encountered Supermarine Spitfires over the English Channel.
 His Bf 109 E-7 (Werknummer 5922—factory number) took numerous hits, forcing him to make an emergency landing in the English Channel.
 Floating in a small inflatable dinghy for two hours, he was rescued by the Seenotdienst, the German air-sea rescue service.
 Barkhorn flew again on 2 November.
 This was also the last day of operations for II.
-Gruppe before it relocated to Germany again.
+Gruppe before it returned to Germany.
 That day, II.
 Gruppe had also lost its commanding officer, Hauptmann Wilhelm Ensslen, who had led the Gruppe since 26 August and was killed in action.
 Ensslen was replaced by Hauptmann Erich Woitke.
 On 5 November, II.
 Gruppe moved to München Gladbach, present-day Mönchengladbach, for a period of rest and replenishment.
 On 3 December 1940, Barkhorn was awarded the Iron Cross 1st Class (Eisernes Kreuz erster Klasse).

 On 22 December, II.
 Gruppe was ordered to Leeuwarden Airfield where they were tasked with flying fighter patrols along the Dutch North Sea coast.
 On 15 January 1941, the Gruppe moved to Ypenburg Airfield where they stayed until 10 February.
 Barkhorn's 6.
 Staffel also used a forward airfield at Haamstede.
 From this airfield, Barkhorn flew many escort missions for German shipping.
 On 10 February, II.
 Gruppe moved to Berck-sur-Mer.
 From this airfield, the Gruppe again patrolled the English Channel and missions to England.
 Barkhorn flew two more patrols on 12 February.
 Three days later, he participated on a mission to Dover-Dungeness.
 On 6 March, II.
 Gruppe was ordered to Maldegem, where they were joined by Walter Krupinski, someone Barkhorn had befriended during training, having completed his training with the Ergänzungsgruppe.
 Until 24 March, Barkhorn flew further combat air patrols, mostly in the area of Ostend to Calais followed by a shipping escort mission on 27 March.
 On 15 April, the Gruppe moved again, this time to Raversijde.
 On 27 April, II.
-Gruppe was ordered to Katwijk where they received the new Bf 109 F variant.
+Gruppe was ordered to an airfield near Katwijk aan Zee, west-northwest of Leiden, where they received the new Bf 109 F variant.
 On 24 May, the Gruppe returned again to Raversijde.
 During this time, Barkhorn flew many training and patrol missions on the Bf 109 F-2 until 20 April when he received the Front Flying Clasp of the Luftwaffe in Silver (Frontflugspange in Silber).
 II.
 Gruppe was withdrawn from the Channel on 9 June and headed east.